 Professor Maria Skyllas-Kazacos was one of Australia's first female professors in chemical engineering and the pioneer of the Vanadium Redox Battery which was developed at the University of New South Wales during the late 1980s and 1990s and is now being commercialised around the world in a wide range of energy storage applications.
 Maria has a great passion for her research work, and has always felt a strong commitment to the environment.

 Professor Rose Amal is a UNSW Scientia Professor and an ARC Laureate Fellow.
 Prof. Rose Amal is a chemical engineer and the leader of the Particles and Catalysis Research Group.
 Previously she was also the Director of the ARC Centre of Excellence for Functional Nanomaterials (2010-2013).
+Her current research focuses on designing nanomaterials for solar and chemical energy conversion applications (including photocatalysis for water and air purification, water splitting, development of indoor self-cleaning materials, low temperature catalytic reactions) and engineering systems for solar induced processes, using the sun’s energy as a clean fuel source.

 Professor Fletcher's research is in the area of power electronics, machines drives, renewable energy and electric vehicle, traction and propulsion.
 These areas pull together a range of engineering disciplines including electrical and electronic engineering.
 Professor Fletcher's industrial contributions include aerospace, automotive and renewables engineering.
 He has worked closely with the defence industry on Silicon Carbide device technologies, radar drives on aircraft, and various power electronic converters for actuation systems.